department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 <br>

-### If I can't get VA dental care benefits, can I get help buying dental insurance?
+### If I can’t get VA dental care benefits, can I get help buying dental insurance?

 You may be able to buy dental insurance at a reduced cost through the VA Dental Insurance Program (VADIP) if you: